Macintosh-MaiSensei/SLN2Code/README.md

-# Farewell to Visual Studio SLN
+# Farewell to Visual Studio SLN!
 ## NoSLN-cpp-VSCode | A VSCode Project Generator
 NoSLN-cpp-VSCode is a modern C++ project scaffolding tool designed for developers using Visual Studio Code.
 It automates the creation of standardized C++ project structures with preconfigured VSCode settings and supports integration of popular third-party libraries.